-Another alternative is to do some research during the day to find the stocks that are moving the most.
-You can list the Most Volatile, Top Gainers, or Top Losers on FINVIZ.com or TradingView, another free screening, and charting website.
-Most brokers and trading platforms will also provide this information in real-time.
+Another day trading method is to do some research in the middle of the trading session to find the stocks that are moving the most that day.
+You can do this by using volatility and top gainers/top losers filters on stock screeners like FINVIZ or TradingView.
+Most brokers and trading platforms will also provide this information in real time.

-Note changes in the list throughout the day.
-If a stock opens down 10% and stays there, you're not going to see any day-trading-worthy action.
-But if a stock opens down 10% and then you notice it's down 11%, 12%, or 13%—or it's back up 5%—that stock is moving and may be worth taking a look at for a trade.
+Watch for changes in the list throughout the day.
+If a stock opens down 10% and stays there, it doesn't provide much opportunity for day traders.
+However, if a stock opens down 10% and then moves in one direction or the other, it may be worth trading.